A-I-RAVEN and I-RAVEN-Mesh: Two New Benchmarks for Abstract Visual Reasoning: Experiments

 \paragraph{Reproducibility.} To guarantee reproducibility of experiments, we use a fixed set of random seeds and turn off hardware and framework features concerning indeterministic computation wherever possible.
 Together with the code, we provide the full training script that can be used to run all training jobs.
 The training job is packaged as a Docker image with fixed dependencies to isolate the configuration of the training environment.
 The released code allows for generation of all datasets from scratch, eliminating the dependency on file-hosting services required to distribute the data.
-The code for reproducing all experiments is publicly accessible at: \url{https://github.com/mikomel/raven}. \paragraph{Generalization on Attributeless-I-RAVEN.} In the first set of experiments we evaluate all considered models on four generalization regimes of A-I-RAVEN.
-The results are presented in Table~\ref{tab:attributeless}, along with the reference results on I-RAVEN and I-RAVEN-Mesh.
-PoNG outperforms all selected baselines across all settings.
-Among baseline models, the best results on \texttt{A/Color} are achieved by RelBase, followed by SCL.
-In the remaining attributeless regimes, SCL outperforms other baselines with RelBase taking the second place.
-Interestingly, the top 3 models rely on rather shallow architectures, yet outcompete other methods that rely on a deeper layout, such as SRAN or STSN.
-This suggests that parameter-efficient AVR models not only excel in solving RPMs but also generalize better.
+The code for reproducing all experiments is publicly accessible at: \url{https://github.com/mikomel/raven}